The full two-year Endovascular Surgical Neuroradiology Fellowship is divided into junior (12 months) and senior (12 months) training.

 The fellow is expected to attend these conferences:

 - Oral case presentation and discussion

 - Peer-group discussion

-There are multiple departmental and/or subspecialty conferences held daily throughout the Mayo Clinic, which are open to all residents and fellows.
+Additionally, there are multiple departmental and subspecialty conferences held daily throughout Mayo Clinic that are open to all residents and fellows.

-You will have opportunities to pursue clinical or basic science research projects with one or more mentors.
-This group includes staff neurosurgeons, neurologists, radiologists and basic scientists.
+Fellows have opportunities to pursue clinical or basic science research projects with mentors.
+The group of supervising mentors includes staff neurosurgeons, neurologists, radiologists and basic scientists.

 All fellows are required to be engaged in academic activities.
 This includes submitting or publishing two manuscripts each year.
 Fellows are strongly encouraged to submit presentations and abstracts at national and international meetings.
 When accepted, the fellow is encouraged to present his or her work at these national meetings.